Pricing Strategy

 • hosting, maintenance, and post-launch support

-Why cheap websites often cost more later
+Why do cheap websites often cost more later?

 • thin templates that do not convert well